roman-milk/roman-milk.github.io/nans-boyfriends.md

  "Are you sure you won't stay for a while Ben?
 At least long enough for me to take care of your problem?"

  I just shook my head no as I walked out the bedroom door and left the house.
-Report_Story #2